Harvard-Neutrino/SIREN/docs/decay_channels.md

 Python `Injector` constructor accepts signature lists through `primary_decay_channels` and a particle-keyed `secondary_decay_channels` mapping.
 `GetDecayChannels()` returns a copy; use the setter to change the collection.
+Replacing `Injector.secondary_interactions` validates every replacement before changing any native process, so a rejected replacement preserves all processes.

 Selections survive native save/load and supported pickle paths.
 Older InteractionCollection archives load with unrestricted generation.
+The existing serialization restrictions on Python models, callbacks, and distributions still apply.
+Readers predating archive version 1 cannot read the new collections.
+Version-1 collections written before selection-order normalization still load;
+their selections are canonicalized on read.
-The existing serialization restrictions on Python models, callbacks, and distributions still apply. `Results.merge` requires matching selections, as part of its requirement that pooled runs have the same configuration.
+`Results.merge` requires matching selections, as part of its requirement that pooled runs have the same configuration.
 A Weighter combining injectors still requires each injector to support the events being weighted.
+For truly disjoint channel selections with consistent physical normalization, sum the independently normalized per-run channel estimates.
+Keep those results separate from `Results.merge` or pooled Weighter operations.
+Overlapping channel selections cannot be added this way without counting their overlap twice.

 This feature controls the channels of a process.
 Secondary routing still allows one process per particle type; it does not choose different channel restrictions